sopel-irc/sopel-unicode/README.md

 ### Codepoint lookup

 The `unicode` (short-form `u`) command provides lookup of codepoints in a provided string.
-"Uninteresting" characters are ignored, which currently consists only of `U+0020 SPACE (" ")`.
+Input characters defined by the configuration option `ignore_chars` are ignored.

 Lookup uses [`unicodedata2`] if it is available, and falls back on [stdlib `unicodedata`] otherwise.